Shingles: symptoms, treatment and prevention

 “These symptoms can indicate that the virus is being transferred along the sensory nerves that branch out from the spinal cord,” says Assoc Prof Litt.
 Several days after these initial symptoms appear, a rash of small, red lumps will usually appear on the skin, often in small clusters in a band or belt-like shape.

 “They then become fluid-filled blisters, which usually burst and crust over, before healing,” he adds.
-Shingles blisters, which can last 3 to 5 weeks, often develop on only one side of the face, neck or body.
+Shingles blisters, which can last three to five weeks, often develop on only one side of the face, neck or body.
 Some people may also experience mild fever.

 Is shingles contagious?